2023 Friendly and Inclusive Spaces Awards

 • Facilitates orientation, navigation, wayfinding ease of understanding and cultural safety.

-Entries in Category 4 will be evaluated to determine whether the research:
+Entries in Category 4 were be evaluated to determine whether the research:

 • Contributes to improved quality of life through facilitating a better understanding of user centred design and its application to the design of the built environment